Jesskita/AnalisisEstadisticoR/LabHipotesis/TestHipotesis.md

 So mybin\[1\]=1.0, meaning that with probability 1 there are at least 0 girls, and mybin\[2\]=.996 is the probability that there's at least 1 girl out of the 8, and so forth.
 The probabilities decrease as i increases.

+(**pregunta** 26)

 What is the least value of i for which the probability is less than .05?

 <!-- 8 -->
 So mybin\[8\]=.03 is the probability of having at least 7 girls out of a